geoffmazeroff/shamazon/ProjectPlan.md

 # Project Plan

 ## To Do
-- MVP details page should display all fields for a single product
+- Build out service that communicates with 3rd-party API; *note: figure out how to resolve name differences between JSON and models*
-- Improved details page using Bootstrap
+- Improved product details page
-- Figure out how to change injected service based on environment
+  - Set up a lightbox such that when the user clicks on the thumbnail, a larger image is shown
+  - Render images
+  - Handle missing field values
+  - What happens if a product ID is not found?
-- Add search functionality
+- Add search functionality to index page
-- Error handling everywhere (preferably gracefully)
+- Add error handling
-- Add UI for dealing with null values on objects
   - Decide on approach and implement error handling from the backend (alerts, toast notifications)
-- Build out service that communicates with 3rd-party API; *note: figure out how to resolve name differences between JSON and models*
-- Add unit tests for backend logic
+  - In C# code
   - Decide on approach and implement error handling / validation for the 3rd-party API
-- Set up a lightbox such that when the user clicks on the thumbnail, a larger image is shown
+- Sort header returns by rating; add text on page to mention this
 - Check Lighthouse for accessibility score (508 compliance)
+- Create content for README.md so that others can run this app locally (test on another machine that this indeed works)
+- Add unit tests
+- Figure out how to change injected service based on environment
 - Add Redis for caching results from 3rd-party API (60 second expiry); used meta.updatedAt to determine when to refresh cache
-- Create content for README.md so that others can run this app locally (test on another machine that this indeed works)
-- Data cleaning on 3rd-party API data ingestion (e.g., `16GB` vs `16 GB`)
-- Create Playwright tests

 ## Future Items
-- Bootstrap for better UX (layout, colors)
 - Pagination for main page
 - Sort by {ColumnName}
 - Search by fields other than title and description
 - Currency setting (i.e., assume raw data is in USD then allow conversion to other currencies such as DKK)
+- Better UX
-- Deploy to Azure
+- Deploy to Azure (manually)
+- Add a CI/CD pipeline (ideas: containerize, generate Software Bill of Materials (SBOM))
+- Add data cleaning on 3rd-party API data ingestion (e.g., `16GB` vs `16 GB`)
+- Create Playwright tests
-- It would be useful if the 3rd-party had more granular endpoints (e.g., something to get the headers for a product, then another to get the details)
+- It would be useful if the 3rd-party had more granular endpoints (e.g., one to get the headers for a product and another to get the details)

 ## Completed
 - Explore data returned from https://dummyjson.com/products